 25. Use Clear Calls to Action

 One of the most important elements to your email campaign is the call to action (CTA).
 Subscribers typically read the first line, notice any images, and glance at your CTA.
 Eliminate any confusion by making your CTA obvious and compelling.
 Some are better than others, and here’s why.

-Editor’s Note: The post was originally published on March 24th, 2016 on Deluxe.
+Editor’s Note: The post was originally published in March 2016 on Deluxe.

 © 2016 – 2018, Linzi Breckenridge.
 All rights reserved.